MatthewTran22/MatthewTran22/README.md

 repositories.
 All projects were built to learn new things and test my limits!

 ### More About Me:
-- 🧑‍💻 Currently an intern at the Software and Computer Engineering Society and Interlinked
+- 🧑‍💻 Currently an intern at the SJSU College of Engineering and Interlinked
 - 🌐 Active Hackathon Competitor
 - 🎮 I am Silver in League of Legends (I WILL HIT PLAT ONE DAY)